tpwd/ke_search/Documentation/Configuration/Sorting.rst

 Sorting
 =======

 You may define the sorting method in the plugin configuration.
 Available options are `relevance`, `title` and `date`.
 More options may be added through third party extensions (see below :ref:`sorting-own-options`).

 There are two sorting method options, one if a searchword was given and one if only filters have been used without a searchword.
-The reason for that is without a searchword, you don't have a relevance ranking.
+The reason for that is without a search word, you don't have a relevance ranking.

-Default sorting is `relevance descending` if a searchword has been given and `date descending` if no searchword has been given.
+Default sorting is `relevance descending` if a searchword has been given and `date descending` if no search word has been given.

 .. figure:: /Images/Configuration/sorting-plugin-settings.png
    :alt: Sorting plugin options
    :class: with-border

 You may also activate the "frontend sorting" feature.
 This allows the visitor to decide for a sorting method.

 .. figure:: /Images/Configuration/sorting-links.png
    :alt: Sorting links in frontend
    :class: with-border

 You may then choose the fields you want to allow sorting for.
 By default these are `relevancy`, `date` and `title`.

 .. _sorting-own-options:

 Adding your own sorting options
 ===============================

 If you want other sorting options than relevance, date or title, you will have to

 * Extend the table `tx_kesearch_index` by the fields you want to use for sorting (for example `mysortfield`) (:file:`ext_tables.sql`, TCA configuration).
+  Note: Don't use an underscore `_` in the field name and use a string type (TEXT, VARCHAR) as field type.
 * Register your sorting fields by hook `registerAdditionalFields`, so that they are written to the database.
 * Write your own indexer or extend an existing one that fills your new field during the indexing process.

 .. note::
    If you add an "additional field" to the index **every** indexer must set this